HEZOpen-2020/singin2-punctuality/readme.md

 ## Why is the project name spelled wrong?

-Because the project is the continuation of another project, whose name is also spelled wrong, since the beginning of the development.
+Because the project is the continuation of another project, whose name is also spelled wrong since the beginning of the development.

 ## Are my devices qualified?